 The contact details shown below should be used to request assistance with accessing our services:

 3 George's Dock,

 The Charities Regulator is committed to making this website accessible in accordance with European Union (Accessibility of Websites and Mobile Applications of Public Sector Bodies) Regulations 2020 - S.I.
 No. 358/2020 and to ensuring this website is accessible to the widest possible audience, regardless of technology or ability.

-The website is currently partially compliant with the Web Content Accessibility Guidelines 2.1 level AA , due to the non-accessible content listed below.
+Both the website and the portal are currently partially compliant with the Web Content Accessibility Guidelines 2.1 level AA , due to the non-accessible content listed below.

-We are working to improve the accessibility compliance of our websites and will endeavour to apply all accessibility standards to content being published to our website going forward.
+We are working to improve the accessibility compliance of our website and will endeavour to apply all accessibility standards to content being published to our website going forward.

 Parts of the Charities Regulator’s website are not fully accessible.
 For example

 - Content – one minor issue – there are still some missing form labels;